MELANIE FUTORIAN

 Melanie has written featured articles for "Dance Teacher Magazine" and had her own column in "All About Jazz.com" and "Jazzespresso.com"

-Her monologues were performed in 2021 and 2022 by the theatre company, Essence of Acting (Artstic Director: Lynnie Godfrey).
+Her monologues were performed in 2021 and 2022 by Essence of Acting, a theater company directed by Lynnie Godfrey.

 In 2020, Melanie received an honorable mention for her novel, "Rub" from the Emerging Writer's Fellowship through Miami Book Fair.